WeiliWw/VirHostMatcher-Net/README.md

 python VirHostMatcher-Net.py -q ./test/test_query2 --short-contig -o output2 -n 5 -t 8
 ```

 In both modes, VirHostMatcher-Net outputs a prediction file for each query virus to the specified directory.
 A prediction file is in .csv format where each row represents one candidate host with detailed taxanomic information, a prediction score, values (*_val) and percentiles (*_pct) of each feature.
-The percentile of a feature value is calculated based on the values of that feature in all candidate hosts (leaving blank if there is no signal in all candidate hosts for that feature.)
-Users can check the percentile information to better understand how significant the feature values are for a particular prediction.
+The feature percentile of a virus-host pair is defined as the percentile of this feature score among all scores between that virus and all the candidate hosts.
+A very high percentile (i.e. >95%) suggests significance of the feature on contributing to the prediction.
+In the output, the percentile of SV<sub>-</sub>, with a negative coefficient, is reversed to keep consistent with other feature percentiles.
 Tables of feature values are stored in a subdirectory `feature_values` under the output directory.

-A user can use a subset of hosts for prediction by the option `-l` to specify the file containing the NCBI names.
+A user can use a subset of candidate hosts for prediction by the option `-l` to specify the NCBI genome names.
 Two example lists of 3529 marine hosts and 359 HMP hosts can be found in the directory `genome_list`.

 ### Bug reports
 Please open a Github issue or contact Weili Wang weiliw@usc.edu